MinaProtocol/mina/src/app/test_executive/README.md

 mina-test-executive cloud $TEST_NAME --mina-image $MINA_IMAGE --archive-image $ARCHIVE_IMAGE --debug | tee test.log | mina-logproc -i inline -f '!(.level in ["Spam", "Debug"])'
 ```

+If you prefer, it is also idiomatic to just manually edit and execute the `mina-test-executive` line instead of exporting the env vars.

 #### `mina-test-executive` command line breakdown